recyclable · reusable · rewarding · minneapolis

 earn tandocoins.

-recycling is good. reuse is better. bring your clean PP #5 entrée containers to sunday pickup — we count them, credit your account, wash them, and put them back into rotation. lower waste, lower costs, real loyalty rewards. one balance, no codes to type, no expiry to track.
+recycling is good. reusing is better. hand your clean #5 containers back to your driver at sunday delivery — we count them, credit your account, wash them, and put them back into rotation. less waste, lower costs, real rewards. one balance, no codes, no expiry.

 1return